 Northeast Stakeholder Roundtable

-TWC facilitates Roundtable meetings for over 60 stakeholders to discuss provincial land transfer agreements in the Fort St. John area, including Treaty Land Entitlement and Site C Land Agreement selections.
-TWC is accountable for the overall process to ensure effective stakeholder engagement, encouraging inclusiveness and active dialogue among participants.
+TWC facilitated Roundtable meetings for over 60 stakeholders to discuss provincial land transfer agreements in the Fort St. John area, including Treaty Land Entitlement and Site C Land Agreement selections.
+TWC was accountable for the overall process to ensure effective stakeholder engagement, encouraging inclusiveness and active dialogue among participants.
 TWC’s facilitation approach is highly regarded for its successful delivery and outcomes.

 Grassy Mountain Coal Project